 For people like us, growing cannabis can be a relaxing pastime that can save you a lot of money, time and frustration.

-save money & time - compared to buying cannabis, growing is much easier for me
+save money & time - compared to buying cannabis, growing is much cheaper easier for me

 health reasons - I use medical marijuana for epilepsy

-greater stealth - never have to pick up cannabis from somewhere else
+stealth - never have to bring cannabis in from outside the home

-personal safety - no need to deal with drug dealers to get cannabis
+personal safety - no need to deal with drug dealers or other shady sources to get cannabis

 higher quality cannabis & choice of strains - produce exactly what you want